 Marketing mix modelling requires you to collect a large amount of data from several different areas within your organisation.
 To do this, you will need to engage the gatekeepers of each data set, establish responsibilities, and create a timeline for data processing.

 Any number of these figures will likely need to be engaged:

 Step 3: Identify relevant data

-Your organization will have existing data repositories; this is where your company and customer data is held to be easily accessed and analyzed for research purposes.
+Your organisation will have existing data repositories; this is where your company and customer data is held to be easily accessed and analysed for research purposes.
 The quality of your data is an essential factor for MMM; data that is consistent, clean, and stored logically will save you time and effort when it comes to repurposing for your analysis.
-At this stage, you should enlist the help of any colleague responsible for managing organizational data repositories and tools.
+At this stage, you should enlist the help of any colleague responsible for managing organisational data repositories and tools.

 Step 4: Understand your access to data, including any limitations

 Create a detailed inventory of the data you hold and wish to involve in your analysis; try to gather as much information as possible, including any payments or subscriptions required to access third party data.
 You will also need to account for any time delays associated with accessing offline data.